Shea Theodore Game Preview: Golden Knights vs. Blackhawks

 Theodore Season Stats Insights

-- Theodore has averaged 23:39 of ice time this season (with a plus-minus rating of +4).
+- In 7 games this season, Theodore has a plus-minus rating of +7, while averaging 23:33 on the ice per game.

-- Theodore has a goal in one of his five games playedthis season, but has yet to post a multi-goal effort.
+- Theodore has a goal in two of seven games this year, but has to post a multi-goal effort.

-- Theodore has posted two or more points in two of the five games he's played this season.
+- Theodore has recorded a point in a game four times this year over seven games played, with multiple points in two games.

-- In two of five games this year, Theodore has had an assist, including one game with multiple assists.
+- In three of seven games this season, Theodore has had an assist, including one match with at least two.

-- Theodore's implied probability to go over his point total is 56.1% based on the odds.
+- Theodore has an implied probability of 58.2% to eclipse his point total based on the odds.

 Sign up for Underdog fantasy today.